serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

-The rules followed by the instance resolution algorithm are described [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html#extension-IncoherentInstances) and in this specific case, the general instance will get applied because it ends up being a single 'prime candidate' which gets selected since the remaining instance is marked as 'INCOHERENT'.
+The rules followed by the instance resolution algorithm are described [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html#extension-IncoherentInstances) and in this specific case, the general instance will get applied because it ends up being the single 'prime candidate' which gets selected since the remaining instance is marked as 'INCOHERENT'.
 This means that the program will print "general instance" if you run it.

 But what if you want the `Int` instance to be called instead?
-One way is to use `Typeable` and prove to the compiler that `a` is in fact, and `Int`.
-And once you prove that `a` is an `Int` GHC will happily call the `printMe` in the `Int` instance for you, of course at the cost of including `Typeable` constraint in the signature of `fn` function (and a small runtime cost added to the function because of the Typeable constraint).
+One way is to use `Typeable` and prove to the compiler that `a` is, in fact, an `Int`.
+And once you prove that `a` is an `Int`, GHC will happily call the `printMe` in the `Int` instance for you.
+Of course, this will happen at the cost of including a `Typeable` constraint in the signature of the `fn` function (and a small runtime cost added to the function because of the Typeable constraint).

 ```hs